A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Experiments

 \subsection{Layer Generation vs Expert Model}

-We further compare \ours{} with the LayerDiffuse~\cite{zhang2024transparent}, a prior work specifically designed for layered image generation through multiple expert modes.
+We further compare \ours{} with LayerDiffuse~\cite{zhang2024transparent}, a prior work specifically designed for layered image generation through multiple expert modes and the only closely related public model.
 However, LayerDiffuse relies on separate, independently trained models for each task, limiting its controllability and consistency across layers.
-As shown in Table~\ref{tab:comp_layerdiffuse}, \ours{} significantly outperforms LayerDiffuse across all three generation modes in terms of CLIP-FID, confirming the effectiveness of our unified framework in producing coherent and semantically faithful results across diverse generation settings.
-Qualitative comparisons in Fig.~\ref{fig:vis_comp_layerdiff} highlight these improvements.
-Foregrounds generated by LayerDiffuse often appear centered and lack positional diversity due to absence of explicit spatial constraints.
-The model also frequently fails to clearly separate foreground and background regions and struggles to represent all described entities when given complex captions.
+As shown in \cref{tab:comp_layerdiffuse}, \ours{} significantly outperforms LayerDiffuse across all three generation modes in terms of CLIP-FID, confirming the effectiveness of our unified framework in producing coherent and semantically faithful results across diverse generation settings.
+Qualitative comparisons in \cref{fig:vis_comp_layerdiff} highlight these improvements.
+FGs generated by LayerDiffuse often appear centered and lack positional diversity due to the absence of explicit spatial constraints.
+The model also frequently fails to clearly separate FG and BG regions and struggles to represent all described entities when given complex captions.
 In contrast, \ours{} produces spatially controlled, semantically complete, and visually coherent results across all generation modes.